Keswick Ridge, New Brunswick

-The local service district of Keswick Ridge takes its name from the community.
+The former local service district of Keswick Ridge took its name from the community.

 History

 First settled by the sons and daughters of the Loyalists from Massachusetts, the community still maintains its Loyalist roots.

 It is located on the east bank of the Saint John River 20 kilometres upstream from the city of Fredericton, occupying a ridge between the Keswick River and Mactaquac Headpond.
 Mixed farming and small local business is the major source of income in the area.

 "The Ridge" or "God's Country", as it is referred to by locals, is best known for its bucolic scenery, and apple growing.